lsankar4033/surrogeth/README.md

 that uses frontrunners as relayers network.
 It's designed to support any case where an Ethereum dapp's users shouldn't be paying the gas costs for their transactions.

-It was originally built to support [MicroMix](https://micromix.app), but we're hoping it can support other applications in the future!
+It was originally built to support [MicroMix](https://micromix.app), but we're working to generalize it into a drop-in utility for any smart contract.

 ## Contents